rightstech/data-science-for-business/resources/data-science-for-business.en.md

 ### 3.1.3 It's Your Power

-* In short, Python allows you to do great things with a computer, whether you're organizing files, creating art, or diving into new adventures.
+* In short, Python allows you to do great things with a computer, whether you're organizing files and data, creating art, or hatching your next science project.
 * It's a tool that unlocks your creativity and allows you to make technology work for you.

 ===